Descanonge/tomate/README.rst

 - Highly modulable, can be tailored to your needs.
 - NetCDF files support, with masked data, and land mask.

-As of now, this supports NetCDF files out of the box.
+As of now, this only supports NetCDF files out of the box.
 But the package can be easily extended for other file formats.

 Support Linux only.
 Other platforms incoming !

 See examples/ for use cases.

 TODO
 ----